PBCTE in Secondary Education and Grow Our Own Recipient

 There is so much to say about the program!
-The ITE program has completely given me a new outlook on education and how both teachers and students approach education.
-The ITE program has benefited me in many ways, including providing me with tools, strategies, and concepts that I can use with my students.
+The STE program has completely given me a new outlook on education and how both teachers and students approach education.
+The STE program has benefited me in many ways, including providing me with tools, strategies, and concepts that I can use with my students.
 It has taught me the value of relationships and building community as the foundation to having a successful classroom.
 I have taken away so much knowledge from Dr. Strong-Makaiau in terms of lesson planning, backwards design, and forming unit plans around inquiry.
 The program for the most part consists of excellent and caring educators themselves who impart their knowledge and outlook on education to us.

 Is there anyone in particular who inspired you to pursue teaching as a career?